Good negotiators recognize the negotiating tactics and style of the other party.

 What it means: In this situation, the buyer is trying to catch you at your most vulnerable—right before the deal is signed.
 They want to take advantage of your eagerness to close the deal to squeeze out final concessions.

 How to respond: Stay strong—don't be tempted to cave!
 Respond with additional questions and offer a trade if they throw "one last thing" at you.
+If you’ve already offered additional concessions at this point, make them increasingly smaller.
+Understand and communicate that any sort of concession affects the whole deal and go into closing conversations knowing what you’re prepared to offer if a buyer tries to change the deal.

 7. Cherry Picking